Elektrobit/eclipse-score_devkit/README.md

 This repository contains the common [development container](https://containers.dev) for [Eclipse S-CORE](https://github.com/eclipse-score).
 It contains all tools required to develop (modify, build, ...)
 Eclipse S-CORE.
 All tool version are well-defined, and all tools are pre-configured to work as expected for Eclipse S-CORE development.
-The container is pre-built in GitHub Actions as part of this repository, published, and ready for use.
+The container is [pre-built](https://containers.dev/guide/prebuild) in GitHub Actions as part of this repository, tested, published, and ready for use.

 Using the pre-built container in an Eclipse S-CORE repository is described in the [Usage](#usage) section.